PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Dataset

 \subsection{QA Generation}

-PluriHopWIND consists of 48 questions from 191 technical reports from the wind industry: oil laboratory analysis reports, turbine inspection/maintenance reports, and service reports.
-The documents are in German and English, while the questions are exclusively in English.
-Each document has been anonymized, with personally identifiable information blacked out and turbine ID \& windpark renamed.
-In the case of certain windparks, all dates have been shifted by a fixed amount at the request of the windpark operator.
+PluriHopWIND consists of 48 English questions from 191 technical reports in German or English.
+The reports originate from the wind industry covering oil laboratory analyses, turbine inspections, and service activities.
+Each document has been anonymized (blacked out personally identifiable information) and pseudonimized (renamed turbines and windparks, some dates shifted).
 The documents vary highly in length (1-50 pages) and structure.
-However, almost all documents combine multiple visually-rich elements, like complex tables, diagrams, images and pictograms, while also containing whole paragraphs of text.
-A page from a typical document (an oil analysis report) can be seen in figure \ref{fig:typical_report}.
+However, almost all documents combine multiple visually-rich elements, like complex tables, diagrams, images and pictograms, while also containing whole paragraphs of text; see Figure \ref{fig:typical_report} for an example page from an oil analysis report.

-The pluri-hop questions have been generated by a two-level process, whereby we first generate and verify a list of single-hop question-answer pairs, then aggregate them into multi-hop questions, and verify the answers against the already verified single-hop question-answer pairs.

-First, we generate 2-7 single-hop answers from each document.
-The single-hop questions are generated manually, with all documents from the same category (oil analysis report, service report, inspection/maintenance report) being asked the same questions.
-We design the questions of a given report category to reflect the function of that category, e.g. to list all defects in inspection reports or to report billed hours in service reports.
-However, we also seek to test the model's ability to work with visually-rich elements like tables, so we make sure to extract at least one type of information from each document type, that is typically displayed within these visually-rich elements (like iron \& zinc concentration in oil reports, materials used from service reports, etc.).
-Afterwards, we manually verify the answers.